galexbh/galexbh/README.md

 <h2 align="center">Hello there!
 My name is Gabriel Barrientos.</h2>

 <p align='center'>
 I live in Honduras, I am a student of systems engineering.
-I love any kind of development and being in collaboration with more developers.
+I love to work in any kind of development and be in collaboration with more developers.
 When I'm not developing I listen to music (LoFi) and sometimes I watch anime or practice parkour.
 </p>

 ### 👥 My social networks: